rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/index.rst

  License
  ---------

- This lab guide is released under the :cc_by: `Creative Commons 4.0 By Attribution License <>`.
+ This lab guide is released under the :cc_by:'Creative Commons 4.0 By Attribution License <>`.

  Questions issues and improvements
  -----------------------------------

- Feel free to file :github: `issues` issues for any improvements or issues that may come to mind!
+ Feel free to file :github:`issue <issues>` for any improvements or issues that may come to mind while you're working through the labs today!